JovieTrotta/DS5110-Maine-Port-Authority-DMS/README.md

 Run Tesseract OCR (via pytesseract) page by page
 Print detailed progress updates (e.g., “Processing page 3/56…”)

-Save extracted text into a .txt file that mirrors the PDF’s original base name
+Save the extracted text into a .txt file that mirrors the PDF’s original base name
 Example: Lease-2019.pdf → Lease-2019.txt

 This consistency is critical for the renaming and cosine similarity grouping steps.